 For trimester start and end dates, see the Academic Calendar.

-The Post-Baccalaureate Certificate in Health and Wellness Coaching and Master of Arts in Health and Wellness Coaching are approved by the International Coach Federation (ICF).
+The Post-Baccalaureate Certificate in Health and Wellness Coaching and Master of Arts in Health and Wellness Coaching are approved by the International Coaching Federation (ICF).
 The courses in these programs provide the Approved Coach Specific Training Hours (ACSTH) required to become an ICF-certified coach.
 The program format students select determines the ICF credentials for which they will be eligible.
 All formats have the same courses, course content, and learning outcomes.
 The key difference between the formats is the number of synchronous (real-time) hours students experience; the number of synchronous hours experienced determines eligibility for ICF’s various credentials.

 Additional requirements may apply for each of these credentials, and requirements beyond coach training increase with higher level of credentials.
 Interested individuals are encouraged to check for the most recent requirements with ICF at coachfederation.org.